PyxlDesign/ybg-dev/README.md

 - product-template-default-patter-VL-cushions.liquid
 - product-grid-item-2.liquid

-Now that you have your layers set and the javascript file is properly set you will be all set.
-One other step which is used for solid colors but also good fo rhte speckles is to add them in the theme settings_data.json I recommend adding this VIA the GUI interface.
+Now that you have your layers set and the javascript file is properly set you have one step left.
+This last step is mostly done for Solid Colors but also good for the Terrazzo and Speckles - use the base color in RGB and add them in the theme `settings_data.json` I recommend adding this VIA the GUI interface.

 Theme Settings -> Collection Siderbar Color filters -> Color with rgb